-Requirement Essential attributes Desirable attributes Qualifications and training Professional qualifications Primary Medical Qualification (MBBS or equivalent).
-Applicants must have completed specialist training in An appropriate higher degree or qualification (MD, PhD or equivalent).
-Paediatrics prior to taking up the appointment.
+Requirement Essential attributes Desirable attributes Qualifications and training · • Professional qualifications Primary Medical Qualification (MBBS or equivalent).
+An appropriate higher degree or qualification (MD, PhD or equivalent).
 Qualification in Teaching and Learning.
-Professional training and Full GMC registration and license to practice. memberships Entry on Specialist Register via: CCT (proposed CCT date must be within 6 months of interview date) • CESR European Community Rights March archive of Bound College of Bodistricing and Obild Membership of Royal College of Pediatricians and Child Health or equivalent qualification.
-Clinical experience Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
-Evidence of training in Paediatrics and Community Child Health.
+Professional training and Full GMC registration and license to practice.
+Completion of RCPCH SPIN module in Paediatric Oncology memberships Entry on Specialist Register via: CCT (proposed CCT date must be within 6 months of interview date) • CESR European Community Rights Membership of Royal College of Paediatric and Child Health.
+Clinical experience · 1 Employment Evidence of completion of a comprehensive broad- based training programme at specialty registrar level (or equivalent). or Clear demonstration of equivalent experience, with a minimum of six years at a level comparable with or senior to specialty registrar.
 Career progression consistent with personal circumstances.
 Clinical knowledge and skills Demonstrates ability to fulfil duties at a consultant level.
 Able to take full and independent responsibility for Demonstrates awareness of breadth of clinical issues clinical care of patients and provide an expert clinical opinion on a range of problems.
 Clinical feedback from colleagues and patients Demonstrates a clear, logical approach to clinical problems and an appropriate level of clinical knowledge.
 Able to prioritise clinical need.
-Caring approach to patients.

-Requirement Essential attributes Desirable attributes Non-clinical skills Teaching Evidence of previous teaching and training experience.
+Requirement Essential attributes Desirable attributes Non-clinical skills l Teaching Evidence of previous teaching and training experience.
 Willingness and ability to contribute to departmental and Trust teaching programmes.
 Defined educational roles or qualifications.
 Evidence of teaching of undergraduates, junior doctors and multi-professional groups.
 Management of change and quality improvement Demonstrates clear understanding of quality improvement and clinical governance within the NHS.
 Demonstrates willingness to implement evidence-based practice.
 Evidence of effective personal contributions to clinical audit, governance, and risk reduction.
 Evidence of innovative development and implementation of guidance.
 Evidence of involving patients in practice development.
 Innovation, research, publications and presentations Understanding of the principles of scientific method and interpretation of medical literature.
 Demonstrates a critical and enquiring approach to knowledge acquisition.
 Demonstrates understanding of the research governance framework.
 Recent evidence of relevant research presentations or publications.
 Management and leadership experience Demonstrates familiarity with and understanding of NHS structures, management and current political issues, including an awareness of national strategic plan and constraints.
 Demonstrates willingness to lead clinical teams and develop an effective specialist clinical service.
 Experience of formal leadership roles or training.
 Communication and personal skills Good spoken and written English language skills.
 Communicates effectively with patients, relatives, colleagues, GPs, nurses, allied health professionals and outside agencies.
 Evidence of ability to work with multi-professional teams and to establish good professional relationships.
 Evidence if patient and colleague feedback.
-Excellent presentation skills, engage audience.
+Excellent presentation skills, engages audience.
 Other requirements Motivation and management of personal practice Punctual and reliable.
 Good personal organizational and prioritization skills, achieve deadlines.
 Takes responsibility for personal practice and is able to cope well with stressful situations.
 Commitment to continuing medical education and professional development.
 Flexible and adaptable attitude.
 Demonstrates initiative in personal practice.
 Willingness to undertake additional professional responsibilities at local level.
 Commitment to post Demonstrates enthusiasm for Devon as a place to live and work.